semaphoreci/docs/tour_caching.md

 # Caching Dependencies

-Since each jobs runs on a fresh machine, common tasks like install dependencies must be repeated.
-This slows down builds and may make things less reliable.
-Semaphore includes a utility to cache files and directories backed by an exteremly fast local network, so even Gigabytes may be cached with ease.
-The cache is specific to each project, so cache entries may be shared between jobs.
+Since each jobs runs on a fresh machine, common tasks like installing dependencies must be repeated.
+This slows down builds and may make them less reliable.
+Semaphore includes a utility to cache files and directories backed by an extremely fast network, so even gigabytes may be cached with ease.

 Here's an example of caching `npm` dependencies: